DannyAlas/my-site/views/posts/homelab.md

 I run the 4 Dell Optiplexes as [Proxmox](https://www.proxmox.com/en/proxmox-virtual-environment/overview) nodes only, I bought them used for a really good deal.

 The, original lab was mainly just Zeus but now he's the granddaddy of all my servers.
 He's been through more disasters than a Greek tragedy.
 Still, he acts an extra node in the Prox cluster, my NAS and and runs one of the K8s masters (mainly for graphics related processes).
-I used to run TrueNas Scale for the NAS but moved to just a Debian ZFS as I didn't need most of the things it provided.
+I used to run TrueNas Scale for the NAS but moved to just a instance Debian running ZFS, as I didn't need most of the things TrueNas provided.

 ![Proxmox Web Ui](/imgs/homelab/prox-webui.png)

-Thus it's a **5 node cluster**, with local with lvm thins on a each host.
+Thus it's a **5 node cluster**, with local lvm thins on a each host.
 I'm experimenting with Ceph and HA but don't have enough OSDs for now to be production ready.
 Availability is mainly L7 based, but there are a few VMs in the Prox HA.

 I run [Debian](https://www.debian.org/) wherever possible and also use it as my daily driver for my PC and laptop.